Rebecca Cunningham, MD, Director, U-M Injury Center

 On September 24, 2015, the University of Michigan Injury Prevention Center hosted a Sport Concussion Summit.
 Below you will find resources related to the event and that will provide greater depth of knowledge on the topic of sport concussion.

-CLICK HERE FOR A COMPLETE OVERVIEW OF THE EVENT ON A SOCIAL-MEDIA-BASED PLATFORM.
-Contains links to videos and supplemental information.
-Extremely rich resource, perfect for browsing the topic.
+FOR A COMPLETE OVERVIEW OF THE EVENT, CLICK HERE.
+Find links to videos and supplemental information.

 CLICK HERE FOR ONLINE SUPPLEMENTAL GUIDE and find more information on this topic and our speakers.